ha816/study/information-technology/weka/introduction.md

 # Classifiers in Weka

-Learning algorithms in Weka are derived from the abstract class- weka.classifiers.Classifier
+Learning algorithms in Weka are derived from the abstract class. 솜ㅅweka.classifiers.Classifier

  Simple classifier: ZeroR − Just determines the most common class − Or the median (in the case of numeric values) − Tests how well the class can be predicted without considering other attributes − Can be used as a Lower Bound on Performance.